MunicipalityOfAnchorage/text-it-helper/docs/README.md

 The table to upsert a record into requires `Contact` and `Flow` link fields, as well as a `Run` text field to use for upserting results of a flow run.

-To create a new table:
+To save run results into the table passed via `airtable` query parameter:

-* First create the table in Airtable, with fields:
+* First, create the table in Airtable with fields:
     * `Contact` (Link to Contacts)
     * `Flow` (Link to Flows)
     * `Run` (Single-line text)
-    * (Run result fields, in Title Case)
+    * The run result fields, in Title Case -- e.g. `How Helpful Rating`

-* Next, create the flow in TextIt, using the new table field names for the various results to save during a flow run.
+* Create a TextIt flow with various "Wait for response" actions, saving each result to the corresponding Airtable field name, -- e.g. `How Helpful Rating`.

+* Each time you want to upsert the user's responses within the flow, add a "Call Webhook" action to post to the `run-results?airtable=TableName` endpoint with the name of the table to upsert to, using PascalCase for the table name.

 Always add a new field to Airtable first before saving it as a new result in TextIt -- Airtable will return a 422 if you attempt to write to a field that doesn't exist on a table.